cugos/cugos.github.com/2017-spring-fling/index.md

     title: "Workshops A"
     time: 1:00 PM
     description: |
-      There are three simultaneous workshops, A1, A2, and A3.
-They will be split between different rooms throughout the space.<br><br>
+      There are three concurrent workshops.
+The sessions will be split among different rooms throughout the space.
+While workshops have statements for target audience and recommended preparations, don't let that deter you from attending the topic that piques your interest.
+These are fantastic opportunities to learn something new, or to practice with something you might have tried before.<br><br>
       <strong>Workshop A1</strong>: QGIS: for ArcGIS users<br>
       <strong>Workshop A2</strong>: Missing Maps<br>
       <strong>Workshop A3</strong>: A Simple GIS workflow in Python and R<br>